28 Advent Scriptures

 The writer of Hebrews has been talking about the high priest offering animal sacrifices as a sin offering, then the sacrifice of Jesus for our sins.
 Now he speaks of a new kind of sacrifice.

 What is this "sacrifice of praise"?
 Why is it so important that we continually offer it up to God?

 We sometimes see this kind of phrase in the Old Testament, variously translated as "sacrifice of thanksgiving" (KJV), "thank offering" (NIV, NRSV), or "thanksgiving offering" (ESV).

-Originally, it is used as a technical term for a particular category of "peace offerings" or "fellowship offerings" described in Leviticus 7:11-21.
+Originally, it was used as a technical term for a particular category of "peace offerings" or "fellowship offerings" described in Leviticus 7:11-21.
 You would offer this "thanksgiving2 offering" to express gratitude, thanksgiving for something God had done for you.
 You would offer it in the tabernacle or temple along with both unleavened bread and bread made with yeast, spread with olive oil.
 A portion of the meat of the animal sacrifice would be burned on the altar, some given to the priests, and the rest eaten by you and your extended family before the Lord -- a joyous celebration meal in praise to Yahweh.3 Hallelujah!

 Several verses refer to this "thank offering" or "sacrifice of thanksgiving" in the temple.

 and perform your vows to the Most High."
 (Psalm 50:14, ESV, cf. Psalm 56:12)